 - Announcements: Instructors can send mass e-mails or messages to the whole class community via the Announcements tool.
 The benefit to using Announcements over e-mail is that instructors do not need to collect individual student e-mail addresses and that the messages are archived in the course ILearn site.

-- Forums: Instructors can create threaded, written discussion forums for instructors to engage in written (or audio/video) dialogue with each other and respond to written prompts.
+- Discussions: Instructors can create threaded, written discussions for instructors to engage in written (or audio/video) dialogue with each other and respond to written prompts.